 The key components of a traditional hummus platter often include:

-- Accompaniments: Fresh veggies like cucumbers, carrots, bell peppers, and cherry tomatoes, along with pita bread, falafel, or crispy crackers for dipping.
+- Accompaniments: Fresh veggies like cucumbers, carrots, bell peppers and cherry tomatoes, plus pita bread, falafel or crispy crackers for dippings.

-- Extras: A drizzle of olive oil, a sprinkle of paprika or za’atar, and fresh herbs can add extra flavor and visual appeal.
+- Extras: A drizzle of olive oil, a sprinkle of paprika or za’atar and some fresh herbs add extra flavor and make it look good.

 Cultural Significance of Hummus